uber/piranha/java/README.md

 The properties file has the following template:

 ```
-treatedMethods=treated,flagEnabled
-controlMethods=flagDisabled
-emptyMethods=enableFlag,disableFlag
-treatmentGroupMethods=isToggleInGroup
-annotations=FlagTesting
-linkURL=<provide_your_url>
+{
+  "methodProperties":
+    [
+      {
+        "methodName": "isToggleEnabled",
+        "flagType": "treated",
+        "returnType": "boolean",
+        "receiverType": "com.uber.piranha.XPTest",
+        "argumentIndex": 0
+      },
+      ...
+    ],
+  "linkURL": "<provide_your_url>",
+  "annotations": ["ToggleTesting"]
+}
 ```

+The required top-level field is `methodProperties`.
+Within that, there is an array of JSON objects, having the required fields `methodName`, `flagType` and `argumentIndex`.
+The optional fields are `returnType`, `receiverType`.

-The `treatedMethods` are the APIs which correspond to the treatment behavior of the flag, `controlMethods` correspond to the control behavior of the flag.
+The `flagType` with `treated` are the APIs which correspond to the treatment behavior of the flag, `control` correspond to the control behavior of the flag.
 In the above example, the API `flagEnabled` corresponds to treatment behavior.
-Hence, when `IsTreated` flag is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
+Hence, when the `IsTreated` Piranha argument is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
 Similarly, `flagDisabled(SAMPLE_STALE_FLAG)` which corresponds to the control behavior will evaluate to `false`.

-The `emptyMethods` specify the APIs which need to be discarded from the code.
-For example, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.
+The `flagType` with `empty` specifies the APIs which need to be discarded from the code.
+For example, if `enableFlag` is listed as a method in properties.json, with `flagType=empty`, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.

+The `argumentIndex` field specifies where to look for the flag name (given by `-XepOpt:Piranha:FlagName`) in the method's arguments.
+We follow 0 based indexing.
+If your toggle methods take no arguments, or if you want to delete all occurrences of a given `methodName` irrespective of their arguments, you can set the `Piranha:ArgumentIndexOptional` to `true` to make specifying `argumentIndex` optional.

+For `returnType` and `receiverType`, types should be written as `boolean` or `void` for primitive types, and fully qualified for custom defined types. eg: `com.uber.piranha.XPTest` or `java.lang.String` (not case-sensitive)

 The `annotations` specify the annotations used (e.g., in unit testing) to determine treatment or control behavior.
 For example: